jollytoad/ahx/docs/css_rules.md

 `--prop()` or `attr()` function is usually used here to pick a value from the element.

-### --ahx-target
+### --ahx-form

-The target of this rule, in combination with `--ahx-value`, this targets an element to hold form data, which may or may not be an actual form element.
-If it is a form then the value is set on the named input belonging to the form, a new hidden input is created if the named input does not exist.
-If it isn't a form then an internal `FormData` object is associated with the element and values are set in this.
+In combination with `--ahx-value`, this targets an element to hold form data, which may or may not be an actual form element.
+If it is a `<form>` then the value is set on the named input belonging to the form, a new hidden input is created if the named input does not exist.
+If it's another type of element then an internal `FormData` object is associated with the element and values are set in this.

-_TODO: document extended selector_
+The value of this property can be:

+- A CSS selector (from the document root)
+- `this` to indicate the target of the rule
+- `closest <CSS selector>` to find the closest ancestor element or itself, that matches the selector.
+- `find <CSS selector>` to find the first descendant that matches the selector.
+- `next <CSS selector>` to scan forward for the next element that matches the selector.
+- `previous <CSS selector>` to scan backwards for the previous element that matches the selector.

+_TODO: Allow targetting of an input directly, in which case the `--ahx-input` should not be given._

+_TODO: Allow targetting of a named private form unique to the owner of the rule._

 ### --ahx-input

-Declares the name of the input inside the `--ahx-target` form (or FormData) to received the value of `--ahx-value`.
+Declares the name of the input inside the `--ahx-form` form (or FormData) to received the value of `--ahx-value`.

 ### --ahx-include

-_Not yet implemented_

 Select a form (or element with an internal FormData) from which to include request data (params or body data depending on the request method and encoding).